-In my many interactions with parents, teachers and providers of all types, I am often asked, “How did your school come to be called Humanex?”
-The short answer to this question is that our name finds its origin in the importance of recognizing the Human Experience in education, thus Humanex, but let me elaborate on the concept and philosophy of Humanex further.
+In our many interactions with parents, teachers and providers of all types, we are often asked, “How did your school come to be called Humanex?”
+The short answer to this question is that our name finds its origin in the importance of recognizing the Human Experience in education, thus Humanex, but let us elaborate on the concept and philosophy of Humanex further.

 The Human Experience, and the foundation of our program, begins with the recognition that a student cannot discover who they are and what they can do in the world, if every challenge faced, is approached from a defensive position.
 One primarily focused on the prevention of “doing things wrong” rather than a focus on personal growth and the challenge of learning.
 Unfortunately, after years of feeling different, of being teased, and of continuously being corrected and or coached on how to do things better, many students have taken on this defensive approach to the world.
 And, while this approach may feel immediately satisfying as a means to avoid additional rejection, it does not foster experimentation, exploration, trial, and error, which are all necessary if growth and development are to occur.